arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/eq/README.md

 #### Creating your own `Eq` instances

-Eq provides one special instance that can be potentially applicable to most datatypes.
+Eq provides one special instance that potentially can be applicable to most datatypes.
 It uses kotlin's == comparison to compare any two instances.
-Note that this instance will fail on many all datatypes that contain a property or field that doesn't implement structural equality, i.e. functions, typeclasses, non-data classes
+Note that this instance will fail on many all datatypes that contain a property or field that doesn't implement structural equality, i.e., functions, typeclasses, non-data classes.

 ```kotlin:ank
 import arrow.core.*